 Hormones such as ghrelin and leptin regulate appetite and the metabolic state and, as a result, mood.
-They also modulate the brain’s reward system and our cognitive control (Bernardoni et al., 2020; Mückschel et al., 2017; Ouyang et al., 2015).
-Moreover, there are known associations between these hormones and/or the resulting metabolic states and inflammatory markers (Fürtjes et al., 2018) which are also severely impaired at both ends of the weight spectrum and in conditions such as the metabolic syndrome (Arora & Anubhuti, 2006; Dalton et al., 2020; Ehrlich et al., 2009; Jaganathan et al., 2018; Zhao & Liu, 2019).
+They also modulate the brain’s reward system and our cognitive control.
+Moreover, there are known associations between these hormones and/or the resulting metabolic states and inflammatory markers which are also severely impaired at both ends of the weight spectrum and in conditions such as the metabolic syndrome .
 At the same time, the risk for affective dysregulation and/or mood changes is increased in individuals with these conditions.
-These alterations can be partially remedied by physical activity.
-However, the underlying mechanisms are still unclear (Tam et al., 2021).
+In depression research, there is evidence suggesting the existence of an immuno-metabolic subtype of depression, characterized by metabolic dysregulation similar to that seen in metabolic syndrome or (pre-)diabetes.

 By combining these versatile research methods, we aim to examine the extent to which the relationship between biological parameters and markers of changing moods is influenced by a change in metabolic and inflammatory markers induced by a lifestyle intervention.